Project Summary

 For the wastewater treatment plants, liquid samples were collected at the location of discharge into the environment.
 The collection of solid samples varied by site, but all solid samples were obtained from material that was to be or had been released to the environment.
 Collection of solids samples at the cattle feedlots utilized manure storage piles if available, otherwise samples of pen surface material were collected.
 In swine production, solid waste is flushed from the production housing with the liquid waste, both flowing into a lagoon.
 As such, solids samples were collected around the edge of each lagoon.

 Four samples of each sample type from each site were collected both in the summer and winter of 2013.
-Individual samples (n=174) were processed by traditional culture techniques for AMR Gram negative (E. coli and Salmonella) and Gram positive (enterococci) bacteria to determine prevalence and to enumerate resistant strains.
-In addition, samples from each Four samples of each sample type from each site were collected both in the summer and winter of 2013.
-Individual samples (n=174) were processed by traditional culture techniques for AMR Gram negative (E. coli and Salmonella) and Gram positive (enterococci) bacteria to determine prevalence and to enumerate resistant strains.
-In addition, samples from each The following bacteria were the subjects of investigation in this project: 3rd‐generation cephalosporin‐resistant (3GCr) E. coli; folate synthesis inhibitor combination‐resistant (FSIr) E. coli; 3GCr Salmonella spp.; quinolone‐resistant (QNLr) Salmonella spp.; and macrolide‐resistant (MACr) Enterococcus spp.
+Individual samples (n = 174) were processed by traditional culture techniques for AMR Gram negative (E. coli and Salmonella) and Gram-positive (Enterococci) bacteria to determine prevalence and to enumerate resistant strains.
+In addition, samples from each four samples of each sample type from each site were collected both in the summer and winter of 2013.
+Individual samples (n = 174) were processed by traditional culture techniques for AMR Gram-negative (E. coli and Salmonella) and Gram-positive (Enterococci) bacteria to determine prevalence and to enumerate resistant strains.
+In addition, samples from each of the following bacteria were the subjects of investigation in this project: 3rd‐generation cephalosporin‐resistant (3GCr) E. coli; folate synthesis inhibitor combination‐resistant (FSIr) E. coli; 3GCr Salmonella spp.; quinolone‐resistant (QNLr) Salmonella spp.; and macrolide‐resistant (MACr) Enterococcus spp.

 Findings